-Clean Air Delivery Rate (CADR) is one of the methods of measuring the effectiveness of an Air Purifier.
-To determine the efficacy, three types of particles; smoke, pollen, and dust, which are the most unwanted particles in the air, are tested.
+Clean Air Delivery Rate (CADR) is one method of measuring an Air Purifier’s effectiveness.
+Three types of particles, smoke, pollen, and dust, which are the most unwanted in the air, are tested to determine the efficacy.
 It is managed by AHAM (Association of Home Appliance Manufacturers) and measured in cubic feet per minute (CFM).
 You should know the CADR of an air purifier, so you know just how much space it can clean.
 An Air purifier with a CADR rating of 400 CFM will perform better in a 400 sq ft room than one that is lower; it is simple to understand.
 The higher the CADR rating, the higher the fan power and how much space it can cover.

 What is ACH Rating?

-Air changes per hour (ACH) are another means of measuring the effectiveness of an air purifier, and it is very much similar to the CADR ratings as they go hand in hand.
-The ACH rating tells you how many times in an hour an Air Purifier can clean in a room.
+Air changes per hour (ACH) are another means of measuring an air purifier’s effectiveness, and it is very much similar to the CADR ratings as they go hand in hand.
+The ACH rating tells you how many times an Air Purifier can clean a room in an hour.
 Standard ACH ratings you would see include 2X, 4X, 5X.
 An air purifier with an ACH rating of 5X would clean faster and better than one with an ACH rating of 2X or 4X.
-No particular ACH rating is best; it depends on what you need an Air Purifier for, which tells how fast you would need the air cleaned.
+No particular ACH rating is best; it depends on what you need an Air Purifier for, which tells how fast you need the air cleaned.

 Right Size of an Air Purifier

-After you have purchased your Air Purifier, it is likely for you to start contemplating on where you will put it.
+After you have purchased your Air Purifier, you will likely start contemplating where you will put it.
 The best location for you to put your Air Purifier should be where you spend most of your time.
-Take your instance; you spend most of your time in the Bedroom, especially night time, if you place your Air Purifier in your Parlour, it will be useless.
-If you happen to get a very portable Air Purifier, then it is best as you can move it from one room to another with ease.
-Also, try to place your air purifier in a point where the inflow and outflow of air won’t be obstructed.
+Take your instance; you spend most of your time in the Bedroom, especially at night time; if you place your Air Purifier in your Parlour, it will be useless.
+If you happen to get a very portable Air Purifier, it is best to move it from one room to another with ease.
+Also, try to place your air purifier at a point where the inflow and outflow of air won’t be obstructed.
 Putting it behind tables or cushions won’t be a good idea; endeavor to keep it in an open space and, if it can, mount it on the wall.

 Maintenance and Upkeep

 Maintenance is key to durability; if you maintain your device, it will last longer for you.
 In maintaining an Air Purifier, it has more to do with changing the filters because.
-Though, not all air purifiers use a filter but, if you happen to have one that uses a filter, endeavor to replace it when due.
+Though not all air purifiers use a filter, if you happen to have one that uses a filter, endeavor to replace it when due.
 Most Air Purifiers come with the Manufacturer’s recommended filter change intervals, and you should try to keep up with it to keep your device functioning well.
-There are mainly three types of filters an Air Purifier can feature, and they include; HEPA filter, Carbonated Filter, and a Pre-filter.
+There are three types of filters an Air Purifier can feature: HEPA filter, Carbonated Filter, and a Pre-filter.
 They all have different recommended change intervals; they are usually not too expensive but can sometimes be.
-You should check the cost of these filters also before purchase, so you don’t buy something too expensive for you to maintain.
+You should check the cost of these filters before purchasing, so you don’t buy something too expensive for you to maintain.
 Other Air purifiers that do not make use of a filter are more natural to maintain.

-When buying an Air Purifier, you should consider the noise level, because too much noise will make you comfortable.
+When buying an Air Purifier, you should consider the noise level because too much noise will make you comfortable.
 It is hard for you to get a completely silent air purifier, and if you come across one, the price is usually costly.
 Air purifiers make noise because they have internal fans, and it is often the higher the speed, the higher the sound emitted.
-Still, there are some Air Purifiers that are noisier than others so, do check the noise level before purchasing.
+Still, some Air Purifiers are noisier than others, so check the noise level before purchasing.

 Some Air Purifiers consume a lot of energy (electric power), and it is usually because of the type of fan they feature.
 Most Air Purifiers feature mighty fans, which are needed in making the device more useful.
-Apart from that, running an Air Purifier day and night also consumes energy, which can be translated to a very high electricity bill.
-Do check the Energy consumption (usually in Watts) of an Air Purifier before purchasing and also don’t put on your Air Purifier when you are out; it saves more power.
+Apart from that, running an Air Purifier day and night also consumes energy, translating to a very high electricity bill.
+Do check the Energy consumption (usually in Watts) of an Air Purifier before purchasing, and also don’t put on your Air Purifier when you are out; it saves more power.

 Q: Can air purifiers make you sick?

 A: Not at all.
-Air purifiers were made to help improve your health by providing you with clean, pure air; they do not make you sick.
+Air purifiers were made to improve your health by providing clean, pure air; they do not make you sick.